Baltimore's homeless and abused animals need help.

 BARCS serves as a resource to the community for citizens and their animals in need.

 As Maryland’s largest open admission shelter, BARCS does not turn away any animal in need of shelter, food and a loving touch.
-BARCS grants refuge to every abandoned, neglected, abused, lost or surrendered animal that comes through our door - a staggering 11,000 per year.
+BARCS grants refuge to every abandoned, neglected, abused, lost or surrendered animal that comes through our door - a staggering more than 12,000 per year.